The Springfield City Library celebrates local Western Massachusetts authors.

 The Library’s biannual Author Fairs provide occasions for writers to connect with interested readers and new audiences.
 In addition book collectors in pursuit of signed books or small press books have an opportunity to add to their collections.
 You won’t be disappointed, and we really do look forward to seeing you at the Library!
 Please call the Central Library at 413-263-6828, ext.
 221 if you have any questions.

-Come to the Fair to meet local authors and enjoy their works in this showcase of local talent and achievement.
-Authors will be on hand to discuss their books, their work as published authors, and to sign and sell copies to interested readers.
-Authors at this Fair come from Hampden and Hampshire counties — many from Springfield.
-A full range of book types will be on display including adult nonfiction, children’s books, novels for teens, and more.
-Come to Fair and take stock in the pride of western Massachusetts!
+Come to the Fair to meet recently published authors and enjoy their works in this showcase of local talent and achievement.
+Authors will be on-hand to meet the public, discuss their books, and sell and sign copies of them to interested readers.
+A wide range of reading genres will be on display including memoirs, novels, nonfiction, children’s books, and more.
+With such a wide selection, there’s likely to be something for readers of all ages!